 You can create a relaxed and peaceful environment by adding texture with rugs, cushions, and artworks.

 Though blue and green never really went out of style, these two colours are well and truly back in the colour palette spotlight.

 Blue tones can provide a peaceful and warm ambience to your home, while lighter shades can make the room feel larger.
 Green tones are a great way to bring nature into your home.
 They symbolise the natural elements of earth, clean air and encourage natural light.

 Want to learn more about home design?
-Why not check out A Designer’s Guide to Modern Hamptons Style with tips from Darren Palmer.
+Why not check out our Guide to Modern Hamptons Style.